Parque de la Ceiba

 Parque de la Ceiba (English: Ceiba Tree Park) is a passive park in sector Cuatro Calles of barrio San Antón, Ponce, Puerto Rico.
-Its centerpiece is the historic Ceiba tree, a tree associated with the founding of the city.
+Its centerpiece is the historic Ceiba pentandra, a tree associated with the founding of the city.
 Now surrounded by the park with the same name, the emblematic 500-year-old Ceiba tree stands on the edge of the Ponce Historic Zone.
 The park opened in 1984, under the administration of Mayor Jose Dapena Thompson.
-A sign on the fence that surrounds the tree identifies it as Ceiba pentandra.
+A sign on the fence that surrounds the tree identifies its species as Ceiba pentandra.

 Location

 The park is located on Comercio street, next to Rio Portugues in the Cuatro Calles sector of barrio San Antón.
 Today the area is a mixed residential/commercial area on urban route PR-133.
 The park is managed by the Ponce municipal government.
 The tree is about half a mile east of Plaza Las Delicias.

 History

 The park sits on an area believed to have been the site of the first settlement of Europeans in the Ponce region.
 "In the surroundings of the legendary Ceiba de Ponce, broken pieces of indigenous pottery, shells, and stones were found to confirm the presence of Taino Indians long before the Spaniards that latter settled in the area."

 It has been said that this tree was already a large tree at the time of the arrival of Christopher Columbus to the New World.
 Reference is also made to a book that suggests the tree already existed in 1696, and an 1818 map of Ponce by Alejandro Ordóñez shows the location of the tree.

 In 1916, the tree measured 118 feet in circumference, measured at 4 feet from the ground surface.